saltyrtc/saltyrtc-meta/Protocol.md

 ## Server's Permanent Key

-A SaltyRTC complicant server SHOULD have a permanent NaCl key pair for public key authenticated encryption.
+A SaltyRTC complicant server SHOULD have at least one permanent NaCl key pair for public key authenticated encryption.
 If the server has such a key pair, it will be used to sign<sup>1</sup> the server's session key and the client's permanent key to mitigate man-in-the-middle attacks.
 In order to validate this signature, a client that connects to a server SHOULD know the server's public permanent key.

+In order to facilitate the change of the server's public permanent key without breaking backward compatibility, a server can have multiple public permanent key pairs.
+The clients announce the server's public permanent key they're going to use for verification in the 'client-auth' message.
+Note, however, that old permanent keys SHOULD be phased out after a transitional period (e.g. if they were compromised).

+If multiple server public permanent keys are specified, one of them MUST be marked as the primary key.
+It is RECOMMENDED that the first key specified in the server configuration is treated as the primary key, while all others are treated as fallback keys.

 <sub>1: The signature is done implicitly by using NaCl's authenticated
 public key encryption, because public key signatures in NaCl are still